Optimal Partitioning for Dual-Pivot Quicksort: Choosing Pivots From a Sample

-where $H_n$ denotes the $n$-th harmonic number.
-Note that only strategy $\mathcal{O}$ and $\mathcal{L}$ guarantee such partitioning cost in our setting.
-When applying Lemma~\ref{lemma:01}, we have average partitioning cost of $a \cdot n + o(n)$.
-Using the same argument as in the proof of Theorem~\ref{thm:10}, the average comparison count becomes $20/19\cdot a \cdot n \ln n + o(n \ln n)$ in this case.
+When applying Lemma~\ref{lemma:01}, we have average partitioning cost $a \cdot n + O(n^{1 - \varepsilon})$.
+Using the same argument as in the proof of Theorem~\ref{thm:10}, the average comparison count becomes $20/19\cdot a \cdot n \ln n + O(n)$ in this case.
+(This a special case of the much more general pivot sampling strategy that is described and analyzed in \cite[Theorem 6.2]{WildNM14}.)

-We will now investigate the effect on the average number of key comparisons in Yaroslavskiy's resp. the optimal partitioning method $\mathcal{N}$.
+We will now investigate the effect on the average number of key comparisons in Yaroslavskiy's algorithm and the asymptotically optimal strategy $\mathcal{SP}$ from Section~\ref{sec:decreasing}.
 The average number of medium elements remains $(n-2)/3$.
-For strategy $\mathcal{Y}$, we calculate
+For strategy $\mathcal{Y}$, we calculate (again using Maple\textsuperscript{\textregistered})

-Applying \eqref{eq:1000}, we get $\E(C^\mathcal{Y}_n) = 1.704 n \ln n + o(n \ln n)$ key comparisons.
-(Note that Wild \emph{et al.} \cite{nebel13} calculated this leading coefficient as well.)
-This is slightly better than ``clever quicksort'', which uses the median of a sample of three elements as a single pivot element and achieves $1.714 n \ln n + O(n)$ key comparisons on average \cite{Hoare}.
-For our proposed partitioning method from Section~\ref{sec:decreasing}, we get
+Applying \eqref{eq:1000}, we get $\E(C^\mathcal{Y}_n) = 1.704.. n \ln n + O(n)$ key comparisons on average.
+(Note that \cite{nebel13} calculated this leading coefficient as well.)
+This is slightly better than ``clever quicksort'', which uses the median of a sample of three elements as a single pivot element and achieves $1.714.. n \ln n + O(n)$ key comparisons on average \cite{vanEmden}.
+For strategy $\mathcal{SP}$, we get (similarly as in Section~\ref{sec:decreasing})

-Again using \eqref{eq:1000}, we obtain $\E(C^\mathcal{N}_n) = 1.623 n \ln n + o(n \ln n)$, which is optimal as well.
-By applying random sampling as above, we get an algorithm that makes $1.623 n \ln n + o(n \ln n)$ key comparisons on average, improving further on the leading coefficient compared to clever quicksort and Yaroslavskiy's algorithm.
+Again using \eqref{eq:1000}, we obtain $\E(C^\mathcal{SP}_n) = 1.623.. n \ln n + O(n)$, improving further on the leading coefficient compared to clever quicksort and Yaroslavskiy's algorithm.